voxeet/voxeet-sdk-ios/README.md

 })
 ```

-To receive the broadcast message, you can use the messageReceived from the VTConferenceDelegate (see below: `Available delegates / callbacks` section)
+To receive a broadcast message, you can use 'messageReceived' method from VTConferenceDelegate (see below: `Available delegates / callbacks` section).

 ### Getting a specific conference status